 To produce a part in the AMCM cell, the part shape is first extruded directly onto a die, resulting in a three-dimensional custom preform.
 This preform is then directly fed into the press via a conveyor belt and is instantly molded.
 By extruding the material at or slightly above its melting temperature, the design of the AMCM cell allows the preform to reach the press for molding before the temperature of the material drops below its glass transition temperature.

-The team hopes that the printer mounted on the robotic arm can print parts of relatively large size or complex shape, whereas the current lab-scale system is limited to a 41-inch by 48-inch mold on a 500-ton press, and, while the molds currently used are unheated, if larger parts are to be printed, the molds may need to be heated to ensure that the 3D printed preforms do not too quickly cool down, as well as the temperature can be maintained above the glass transition temperature during printing and transfer to the press.
-It is important to note that current parameters such as extrusion temperature can change when using a heated die, in which case there is no need to worry about the material cooling down too quickly.
+The team hopes the printer mounted on the robotic arm can print parts of relatively large sizes or complex shapes.
+In contrast, the current lab-scale system is limited to a 41-inch by 48-inch Mold on a 500-ton press, and while the molds currently used are unheated, if larger parts are to be printed, the molds may need to be heated to ensure that the 3D printed preforms do not too quickly cool down, as well as the temperature can be maintained above the glass transition temperature during printing and transfer to the press.
+It is important to note that current parameters, such as extrusion temperature, can change when using a heated die, so there is no need to worry about the material cooling down too quickly.

-Initial demonstrations of the cell focused on producing flat parts in a single material to test the speed and performance of the system, but the team’s ultimate goal is to be able to print more complex non-flat shapes and multi-material parts that can use materials including things like glass fiber reinforced ABS and glass fiber reinforced nylon.
+Initial demonstrations of the cell focused on producing flat parts in a single material to test the speed and performance of the system.
+Still, the team’s ultimate goal is to print more complex non-flat shapes and multi-material parts that can use materials, including glass-fiber-reinforced ABS and glass fiber-reinforced nylon.

 The advantage of this approach is that parts with less than 1.5 percent porosity can be made compared to traditional injection molding or extrusion molding (ECM) processes.
 The team is also integrating fiber control for 3D printing to align the fibers in the direction of the printed beads to obtain the low porosity of molded molding.

-The process is said to be highly controlled, essentially eliminating all porosity and achieving focused fiber orientation and alignment.
+The process is highly controlled, eliminating all porosity and achieving focused fiber orientation and alignment.

 While the AMCM cell now installed at MDF is a lab-scale system, it is said to be easily scalable to a production-scale facility and to allow for digitization, digital design, and automation.

-The team hopes to be able to use the process for high-volume production of next-generation composite parts needed in areas such as automotive and urban air transportation, such as battery boxes or seat backs, as well as drone propellers.
-When fully optimized, the system is expected to be able to produce 120 parts per hour.
+The team hopes to use the process for high-volume production of next-generation composite parts needed in automotive and urban air transportation, such as battery boxes or seat backs, as well as drone propellers.
+The system is expected to produce 120 parts per hour when fully optimized.

 More 3D printing

-At MDF, the first laboratory version of the Reactive Additive Manufacturing (RAM) printer was also installed.
+The first laboratory version of the Reactive Additive Manufacturing (RAM) printer was also installed at MDF.
 This is a large-format thermoset composite 3D printer developed by ORNL in collaboration with Magnum Venus Products (MVP) of Knoxville, Tennessee, USA, and printed with resins from Polynt, USA, and is being developed and marketed commercially at MVP’s nearby Knoxville facility.